ssunchu10/llm-chat-app/README.md

 ## Notes
 ### Time Spent
-Approximately 10–12 hours in total
+~15–20 hours over 4 days.

 ### Trade-offs and Limitations
+No persistent backend or database integration (by design for scope).

-Together.ai was used for API integration.
-In production, this can easily be swapped out with Hugging Face Inference Endpoints or another provider by updating the API logic.
+API provider is Together.ai; can be swapped with Hugging Face or OpenAI.

-No persistent backend or database is included (as per project scope).

-Streaming behavior works effectively but can be refined with token-level control.
+Streaming behavior is minimal and can be enhanced.

 ### Challenge Criteria Checklist
- Chat UI with user and model messages
+ Chat UI with user and assistant messages

- Predefined model selector
+ Model selector (Mistral & LLaMA3)

- Shared conversation history across models
+ Shared conversation context

- Full context passed to API
+ API call passes full chat history

- Clearly labeled model responses
+ Assistant replies labeled with model

- Dark/light mode support
+ Dark/light theme toggle

- Clear/reset conversation option
+ Conversation reset button

- Auto-scroll to latest message
+ Auto-scroll to newest message

- Flexible API integration structure

- Clean, responsive design
+ Markdown + code formatting

+ Responsive & clean UI

+ Clear structure for API flexibility